-Most of us think cat condos are so cute with their all designs and detais.
-And when we see cute cats sleeping in them, we definitely wanna have a cat condo.
+Most of us think cat condos are so cute with all their designs and details.
+And when we see cute cats sleeping in them, we definitely want to have a cat condo.

 When we come across images of cats sleeping in cat condos on the web, which we sympathize with for their cute designs, we definitely want to have them..

 As Petguin we asked the question, "How can we optimize the life we share with cats and dogs?"
-And in response, we found 3 major reasons why it needs a cat condo.
+And in response, we found three major reasons why it needs a cat condo.